Back to Skills

 | `kubernetes-operator` | Operator capability L4 (Deep Insights) requires SLOs + Prometheus rules |

-The `error_budget_calculator.py` output is in the same shape `chaos-engineering/scripts/blast_radius_calculator.py` expects on stdin.
+The `error_budget_calculator.py` output is in the same shape `engineering/skills/chaos-engineering/scripts/blast_radius_calculator.py` expects on stdin.

 ## Workflows